SupportTools/website/blog/content/post/how-to-block-useragents-ingress-nginx.md

 # [Resolution](#resolution)

-## Identify the user agents that will be blocked.
+## Identify the user agents that need to be blocked.

 There are multiple ways to surface user agents needing to be blocked, the most practical being your nginx ingress controllers' logs.
 In the logs one would see something similar to the following entries: